stangeqwq/astrobattles/README.md

 # Astrobattles
 This is a 2D shooter website game with the objective of avoiding asteroids and shooting as many as possible of them.
-It uses the `P3`-stack (Python, postgreSQL, and progessive web technologies) for a simple web game.
+It uses the `P3`-stack (Python, postgreSQL, and progessive web technologies).
+The game coded requires only 1 page reload and in this sense, it is a personal primitive 2D game engine.
 # Features
 - shooting bullets from spacecraft
 - rotation and forward movement of spacecraft
 - asteroids and collision detection
 - show scoreboard (interacts with backend)
 - scoring system (save results in postgreSQL)
+- change asteroid frequency through settings
 # To work on
 - improve UI and graphics
 - add more features (powerups, bullet reloading, etc.)